 - Aviation is projected separately to road transport.
 Remaining emissions, e.g. railways and shipping, are projected using population projections growth rates from the latest year.
-This accounts for 7% of total transport emissions. - For aviation, UK aviation forecasts are used to calculate annual growth rates which are applied to the latest emissions data for NI aviation.
+In the 2020 GHG Inventory, this accounts for 7% of total transport emissions. - For aviation, UK aviation forecasts are used to calculate annual growth rates which are applied to the latest emissions data for NI aviation.
 As these forecasts were 2017-based, adjustments were made to take into account the impact of COVID-19 on the aviation sector.
-There are no policy savings for this part of the transport sector.

-• For road transport, UK growth rates are calculated using the UEPs baseline scenario and applied to NI emissions data for the latest year.
+There are no policy savings for this part of the transport sector. - For road transport, UK growth rates are calculated using the EEP baseline scenario and applied to NI emissions data for the latest year.